terjirapat/MADT8101-Customer-Analytics/Workshop 4 - Churn Scoring/README.md

 ![image](https://github.com/terjirapat/MADT8101-Customer-Analytics/assets/77285026/44817cb4-7cc3-4eef-aded-c146efa68758)

-This is some of the customers that match the rule and tend to churn in the next month
+These are some of the customers that match the rule and tend to churn in the next month

 ![image](https://github.com/terjirapat/MADT8101-Customer-Analytics/assets/77285026/91217796-cb72-43cc-a4a7-edaa41233b4f)